Central Epidemic Command Center: 2013 bird flu epidemic (virus subtype H7N9)

 On 3 April 2013, the Executive Yuan activated the CECC in response to the H7N9 influenza (avian influenza or bird flu virus) epidemic in mainland China.
 The Executive Yuan deactivated the CECC for H7N9 influenza on 11 April 2014.

 The CECC convened 24 meetings with government agencies including the Council of Agriculture, the Ministry of Transportation and Communications, and the Ministry of Education.
 It also convened meetings with 22 city and local governments.
 In addition, regional and deputy commanding officers of the Communicable Disease Control Network attended these meetings.

 On 17 May 2013, the slaughtering of live poultry was banned at traditional wet markets, eliminating risk of avian influenza being transmitted from animals to humans.

 2015 dengue fever outbreak

 Dengue fever is caused by the dengue virus, and is common in tropical and sub-tropical climates.
 Outbreaks occur from time to time in Taiwan, and the CECC was activated on 14 September 2015.
 There were 43,784 cases reported in total, most of these being in the tropical climate of the southern cities of Tainan and Kaohsiung with 52% and 45% respectively.
 Taiwan experienced consecutive outbreaks of dengue fever in both 2014 and 2015.

 2016 Zika virus epidemic

 CECC was activated on 2 February 2016.

 COVID-19 pandemic

 In response to the coronavirus pandemic, the CECC was activated on 20 January 2020.
+The Executive Yuan approved the deactivation of the CECC in response to COVID-19 effective 1 May 2023.